lxs987/myLog/README.md

-## This project is MyLog, a blog web app service created using the React Library.
+## This project is MyLog, a blog created using the React Library.